mfreema5/NHST/rough-draft.md

 This question can be tricky because, of course, the word “significant” often does mean “important”, when it has been uncoupled from “statistically”.
 So, whenever the term “significant” is used, you should pause and ask yourself, “Are they talking about the statistics, or the effect?”
 Are they making a statement about the mere existence of a correlation, or about the relative size of effect of that correlation on outcomes?
 In other words, have the authors conceptually decoupled it from “statistical”, or is the word still implicitly there, modifying the “significance” of the result?

 In their survey, Lockett, *et al.*, [**CITATION**], only 5% of the studies surveyed correctly interpreted the magnitude of effect size of the identified correlations.
-In the other 95% of papers, while the value of "r" for each correlation was reported, it was not interpreted as to the importance of that correlation.
+In the other 95% of papers, while the value of ‘r’ for each correlation was reported, it was not interpreted as to the importance of that correlation.
 All the correlations are either implicitly of equal importance, or the reader is left to erroneously infer their importance from the statistical significance.

 ### Ask: “What was the statistical power of the analysis?”